 What honesty and decentralisation mean

-Instead of using a centralised server, Web3 uses crypto networks powered by blockchain to store data on scattered devices (referred to as “nodes”) all over the world.
+Instead of using a centralised server, Web3 uses networks powered by blockchain to store data on scattered devices (referred to as “nodes”) all over the world.

 These distributed devices might ultimately be anything, such as desktop or laptop computers or even bigger servers.